 You can paint vinyl siding like any other home exterior.
-As long as you prepare the surface properly the paint should stick and look great.
+Prepare the area, clean, scrape and repair, mask, paint, and remove the masking.

 Like A Dirty Chalkboard